Macaronesia: Geography and geology

 The islands of Macaronesia are volcanic in origin, and are thought to be the product of several geologic hotspots.
 Due to the geographic location, varied relief and altitudinal ranges, the Macaronesian mountains represent a wide range of climates.
-There are maritime temperate, Mediterranean, and subtropical climates in the Azores and Madeira; Mediterranean and subtropical climates in some of the Canary Islands; arid and semiarid climates in certain geologically older islands of the Canaries (notably Lanzarote and Fuerteventura) and in some of the islands of the Madeira Archipelago (Selvagens and Porto Santo) and Cape Verde (Sal, Boa Vista and Maio); and a tropical climate in the younger islands of both of the southernmost archipelagos (Santo Antão, Santiago, and Fogo in Cape Verde).
+These climates include oceanic, Mediterranean, and humid subtropical climates in the Azores; the tropical savanna climates in Madeira; the desert and semi-desert climates in the Canary Islands; and a tropical climate in Cape Verde.

 In some locations, there are variations in climate due to the rain shadow effect.
 The laurisilva forests of Macaronesia are a type of mountain cloud forest with relict plant species of a vegetation type that originally covered much of the Mediterranean Basin, when the climate of that region was more humid.
-These plant species, many of which are endemic, have evolved to adapt to the islands’ variable climatic conditions.
+These plant species, many of which are endemic, have evolved to adapt to the islands' variable climatic conditions.